 Recent television work includes Wakefield (ABC/Jungle Entertainment), The Commons (Stan Australia), The Secrets She Keeps (Channel Ten/Lingo Pictures), Hungry Ghosts (SBS/Matchbox Pictures) and the award-winning first season of Bloom (Stan Australia).

 Recognised regularly in the industry for his striking performances, Ryan received a Best Supporting Actor nomination at the 2019 Australian Film Critics Awards for his work on Bruce Beresford’s period drama Ladies in Black.

-Previous film credits include the lead role of Tim Conigrave in Neil Armfield’s adaptation of the book Holding the Man – which earned him nominations for Best Actor at the AACTAs and Australia’s Film Critics’ Circle Awards; the award-winning Hacksaw Ridge, from director Mel Gibson; The Water Diviner, under the direction of Russell Crowe; Ali’s Wedding and A Few Less Men.
+He was also nominated for a 2018 AACTA Award for his lead role in 1% (renamed Outlaws), and his outstanding portrayal of Tim Conigrave in Neil Armfield’s adaptation of the book Holding the Man earned him nominations for Best Actor at the 2016 AACTA and Australia’s Film Critics’ Circle Awards.

-Ryan made his professional stage debut in Sex with Strangers for the Sydney Theatre Company (STC) and was reunited with the company for their recent production of Arcadia.
+Ryan made his professional stage debut in Sex with Strangers for the Sydney Theatre Company (STC), a two-hander alongside Jacqueline Mackenzie.
+He was later reunited with the company in 2015 for its production of Arcadia.

 Also a skilled voice actor, in 2020 Ryan narrated the book Moonlite: The Tragic Love Story of Captain Moonlite and The Bloody End of the Bushrangers by Garry Linnell for Penguin Random House.